antonmi/job_reactor/README.markdown

 Inspired by Resque, Stalker, DelayedJob, and etc.

 JobReactor hasn't 'rails' integration for the time being.
 But it is very close.
-We need test the system with different servers (clusters) and automatize initialization and restart proccesses.
+We need test the system with different servers (clusters) and automatize initialization and restart processes.
 Collaborators, you are welcome!

 So, read 'features' part and try JobReactor.
 You can do a lot with it.